 Dr. Gustav Husak, the General-Secretary of Czechoslovakia's Communist Party, arrived in New Delhi on Monday?

-Dr. Gustav Husak, the General-Secretary of Czechoslovakia's Communist Party, arrived in New Delhi on Monday (3 December) for week-long visit to India.
+Background: Dr. Gustav Husak, the General-Secretary of Czechoslovakia's Communist Party, arrived in New Delhi on Monday (3 December) for week-long visit to India.
 It is his first official visit to a non-Communist country.

 Before the Party leader left Prague for India, the Communist Party newspaper in Czechoslovakia, Rude Pravo, carried a front-page article from its New Delhi correspondent stating the visit would give a boost to mutual cooperation between the two nations.
 It added the visit would have "not only bilateral but also a wide international political importance."